 Dr. Don's Double Dose - Don Hopkins & Rob Grosser

-An influential part of Sydney’s Blues scene since the 1970s, Don Hopkins was inducted into the Goulburn Blues Walk Of Fame in 2002.
-Don has played piano and keys on many Australian albums over the years.
-His CD appearances include the Australian Recording Industry Association (ARIA) nominated “Little Story” and “Share This Life” by Jim Conway’s Big Wheel.
+An influential part of Sydneyʼs Blues scene since the 1970s, Don was inducted into the Goulburn Blues Walk Of Fame in 2002.
+Don has played piano and keys on many Australian albums over the years, receiving a Chain Award for his work on the Sippinʼ and Slidinʼ CD by JR & The Bar Kings.
+His CD appearances include the Australian Recording Industry Association (ARIA) nominated “Little Story” and “Share This Life” by Jim Conwayʼs Big Wheel.
 Don wrote and sang the majority of tracks on these CDs.

-Rob Grosser started out playing drums in the big band swing style of his heros before recording and touring with pop and rock bands from the 1970s.
+Rob Grosser started out playing drums in the big band swing style of his heros before recording and touring with pop, rock and blues bands from the 1970s to 1990s .
 One of these, The Aliens had two top ten Australian singles.
-Rob has studied percussion at the Sydney Conservatorium of Music.
-He continues to record and play live with various blues bands including Dr. Don’s Double Dose, and passes on his knowledge of the music industry and music production as head teacher at Ourimbah Tafe just north of Sydney.
+As well as Dr. Donʼs Double Dose, Rob has performed with many acts live and on CD including, Jon Lord (Deep Purple), the late Pete Wells (Rose Tattoo), Chris Turner, and a duo with Tim Gaze.

 Rob Grosser Biography